AkhilHaroldPeter/Python/Python-Projects/Project3-Password_Generator/Readme.md

 - Clone the repository to your local machine: https://github.com/AkhilHaroldPeter/Python.git (If this is your first time doing this, please follow through the following documentation: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 - Navigate to the directory containing the Password_Generator files.
 - Install the required packages using pip.
-- Run the Password_Generator script.
+- Run the `Project3-Password_Generator.py` script.
 - Please follow the prompts to utilize the application and select your desired options for generating passwords.
 #### Alternatively, you can download the repository as a zip file, unzip it, and then use it on your local machine.